Canon 1D vs 1DX

-The Canon EOS-1D and the Canon EOS-1D X are two professional cameras that were announced, respectively, in September 2001 and October 2011.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a full frame sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 1DX provides 17.9 MP.
+The Canon EOS-1D and the Canon EOS-1D X are two professional cameras that were revealed to the public, respectively, in September 2001 and October 2011.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a full frame (1DX) sensor.
+The 1D has a resolution of 4.1 megapixels, whereas the 1DX provides 17.9 MP.

 An illustration of the physical size and weight of the Canon 1D and the Canon 1D X is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X is notably larger (8 percent) than the Canon 1D.
 However, the 1DX is slightly lighter (2 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DX) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1D).
-You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 1D was somewhat cheaper (by 4 percent) than the 1DX at launch, but both cameras fall into the same price category.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon 1D features an APS-H sensor and the Canon 1D X a full frame sensor.
 The sensor area in the 1DX is 58 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.